Category Archives: Cognitive Distortions

 Emotional Reasoning.
 Emotional reasoning is when we make judgments and decisions based only on our feelings – relying on our emotions or instincts over objective evidence.
 At the root of this cognitive distortion is the belief that what we feel must be true.
 If we feel like a loser, then we must be a loser.
 If we feel incompetent, then we must be incapable.
 If we make a mistake, we must be stupid.

 Self-Labeling.
 When we label an individual or group, we reduce them to a single, usually negative, characteristic or descriptor based on a single event or behavior.
 When we self-label, we sustain our negative self-appraisal.
-Negative self-labeling supports our sense of incompetence and undesirability, and our subsequent behaviors often support those labels.
+Negative self-labeling supports our sense of incompetence and undesirability, and our subsequent behaviors ostensibly support those labels.

 We are consumed and conditioned by negative words.
-Some of us use the exact destructive words over and over again.
+Some of us use the same destructive words over and over again.
 The more we hear, read, or speak a word or phrase, the more power it has over us.

 It is not just the words we say out loud in criticism and conversations.
 The self-annihilating words we silently call ourselves are even more destructive.
-Would we use these words against a colleague or loved one?
-If we wouldn’t say them to someone else, why would we say them to ourselves?
-Words have power.
+Would you, in good conscience, say these words to a friend or loved one?
+If you wouldn’t bad mouth someone else, why do it to yourself?

 Self-Appreciation

-Give yourself credit for making positive changes.
-Recognize all the good things you accomplish daily.
-Appreciate yourself by doing something nice for yourself every day.
 We are in charge of our emotional well-being and quality of life.
 We are responsible for the regeneration of our self-esteem.
 Self-esteem is the catalyst for self-appreciation.
 In reciprocation, self-appreciation consolidates self-esteem.
-We take care of ourselves to take care of others.
-We embrace our worth and potential to champion them in others.

 Proactive Neuroplasticity YouTube Series